-- 3.20.
+- 3.19.
+Present final draft JCMA plans and by-laws to JCMA Co-management Committees to be forwarded through the County Executive Committee Member (Fisheries) to the Director General, KeFS for endorsement - 3.20.
 JCMA baseline and KEMFSED results monitoring.
-Consultants will build capacity of County fisheries officers and, where relevant BMU executive committees, in collecting and documenting data for the following two monitoring protocols: - i) KEMFSED Results Framework: specifically PDO Indicator 2 (Proportion of Kenya's nearshore waters under improved management) assessed against three criteria: a) JCMA plan prepared and approved by national and county authorities; b) JCMA plan includes, at a minimum: (i) defined boundaries agreed by communities; (ii) at least one no-take area agreed by communities; and (iii) management measures for at least two priority fisheries that explicitly control fishing effort (spatial or seasonal closure; gear restrictions, gear or fisher numbers etc.); and c) BMU surveillance reports indicate a stable or improving trend in non-compliance per patrol effort. - Data to be collected for YR0 (baseline), YR1 and YR 2 of KEMFSED project; ii) JCMA monitoring plans: baseline data to be collected for all indicators contained in - ii) JCMA monitoring plans: baseline data to be collected for all indicators contained in approved JCMA plans prepared under this consultancy, and baseline monitoring reports prepared for each. - 3.21.
+Consultants will build capacity of County fisheries officers and, where relevant BMU executive committees, in collecting and documenting data for the following two monitoring protocols: - i) KEMFSED Results Framework: specifically PDO Indicator 2 (Proportion of Kenya's nearshore waters under improved management) assessed against three criteria: a) JCMA plan prepared and approved by national and county authorities; b) JCMA plan includes, at a minimum: (i) defined boundaries agreed by communities; (ii) at least one no-take area agreed by communities; and (iii) management measures for at least two priority fisheries that explicitly control fishing effort (spatial or seasonal closure; gear restrictions, gear or fisher numbers etc.); and c) BMU surveillance reports indicate a stable or improving trend in non-compliance per patrol effort.
+Data to be collected for YR0 (baseline), YR1 and YR 2 of KEMFSED project; - ii) JCMA monitoring plans: baseline data to be collected for all indicators contained in approved JCMA plans prepared under this consultancy, and baseline monitoring reports prepared for each. - 3.21.
 Plan and implement stakeholder sensitization & awareness on endorsed JCMA Plans and approved by-laws.
-Consultants will in collaboration with the Project prepare a plan for a stakeholder sensitisation and awareness-raising campaign in each JCMA within the target area.
+Consultants in collaboration with the project will prepare a plan for a stakeholder sensitisation and awareness-raising campaign in each JCMA within the target area.
 The campaign(s) should primarily target coastal fishing communities but also other relevant stakeholders, and should focus on key management measures and governance arrangements contained in the JCMA plan(s), including appropriate dissemination of full versions and summary infographic versions of the JCMA plans themselves, as well as bylaws, in each JCMA in the target area.
 The campaign plan will be submitted for comments and approval by the JCMA Management Committee and, subsequently, to the Client (KeFS) for approval.
 Sensitisation and awareness-raising campaign activities should not be confined only to meetings but should also include a coherent and creative programme of communications materials and events over a period of 3-6 months.
 Production costs of communications materials (t-shirts, brochures etc.) will be covered separately by the Client.